teslamate-org/teslamate/docs/faq.md

 ## Why are no consumption values displayed in Grafana?

-Unfortunately, the Tesla API does not return consumption values for a trip.
+Unfortunately the Tesla API does not return consumption values for a trip.
 In order to still be able to display values TeslaMate estimates the consumption on the basis of the recorded (charging) data.
 It takes **at least two** charging sessions before the first estimate can be displayed.
 Each charging session will